circle2jt/ymlr-redis/README.md

       channels:                             # channels which is subscribed
         - channel1
         - channel2
       runs:                                 # When a message is received then it will runs them
         - ${ $parentState }                 # - Received data in a channel
         - ${ $parentState.channelName }     # - channel name
         - ${ $parentState.channelData }     # - Received message which is cast to object
         - ${ $parentState.channelMsg }      # - Received message which is text

         - ...
         # Other elements

+        - stop:                             # - Stop subscribing
 ```